manouslinard/django-marketplace/README.md

 It is also important to set the postgres user's password to 'pass123' for django app to work.<br>
 To delete created db, run:
 ```
-dropdb -h localhost -p 5432 -U postgres realestate
+dropdb -h localhost -p 5432 -U postgres marketplace
 ```
 There is also a data.json file which has default values for db.
-To load it, run:
+To load it, run on the project's folder (puddle folder where the data.json file is):
 ```
 python manage.py migrate --run-syncdb
 python manage.py loaddata data.json